Symmetric nuclear matter from the strong interaction: Abstract

 \section{Abstract}

 We study the equation of state of symmetric nuclear matter at zero temperature over a wide range of densities using two complementary theoretical approaches.
 At low densities up to twice nuclear saturation density, we compute the energy per particle based on modern nucleon-nucleon and three-nucleon interactions derived within chiral effective field theory.
 For higher densities we derive for the first time constraints in a Fierz-complete setting directly based on quantum chromodynamics using functional renormalization group techniques.
-We find remarkable consistency of the results obtained from both approaches as they come together in density and the natural emergence of a maximum in the speed of sound $c_S$ at supranuclear densities with a value beyond the asymptotic $c_S^2 = 1/3$.
-The presence of a maximum appears tightly connected to the formation of a diquark gap.
+We find remarkable consistency of the results obtained from both approaches as they come together in density and the natural emergence of a maximum in the speed of sound $c_S$ at supranuclear densities.
+The presence of this maximum appears tightly connected to the formation of a diquark gap.
+Notably, this maximum is observed to exceed the asymptotic value $c_S^2 = 1/3$ while its exact position in terms of the density cannot yet be determined conclusively.